AndrewIjano/andrew-ijano-website/src/content/mac5856/06-writing-patch.md

 ---
-title: 'Making a first patch'
+title: '[Linux] Making a first patch'
 description: 'This report shows how we made a first patch to the Linux kernel'
 pubDate: '20 Apr 2025'
 ---